 Special Presentation

-1. For all Competition categories, World premiere must have occurred no earlier than January 1, 2023.
+1. For all Competition categories, World premiere must have occurred no earlier than January 1, 2026.
 For Non-Competition categories (Special Presentation), there is no specific regulation regarding the date of a film’s World premiere.

 2. For feature films in all competition categories, the Festival will give programming preference to films that offer a World, International, North American or US premiere status.
-PLEASE NOTE THAT WE REQUIRE ANY FESTIVAL SCREENING BE AT A MINIMUM A FLORIDA PREMIERE.
+PLEASE NOTE THAT WE REQUIRE ANY FESTIVAL SCREENING TO BE AT A MINIMUM A FLORIDA PREMIERE.
 Short films, and out-of-competition films, do not have a minimum premiere requirement, but as with in-competition features, strong preference will be given to Florida premieres and higher.

-3. Films that are in commercial circulation (theatrical, broadcast, commercial VOD or domestic airline entertainment system) in the USA prior to April 14, 2024 will not be eligible for the Festival.
+3. Films that are in commercial circulation (theatrical, broadcast, commercial VOD or domestic airline entertainment system) in the USA prior to April 20, 2026 will not be eligible for the Festival.

 5. Our Festival’s audience-voted awards are determined by the audience of each screening being invited to rate the film on a numeric scale on a paper ballot.
 The average of the audience’s scoring will be multiplied by the fractional audience participation in the voting process (that is, the number of people who choose to vote out of the total attendance at each screening) in order to come up with a final score.
 At the conclusion of the Festival, the film with the highest over-all score in each audience-voted category will win that category’s award.
 Should two top final scores be separated by less than 1/10 of a percentage point, a tie will be declared.
 Ratings and final scores are confidential and not published or shared.